artfix/spotify-ad-blocker/README.md

-# Spotify Ad Blocker for Linux
+# Spotify Ad Blocker for Linux and macOS

-A simple, zero-resource Spotify ad blocker for Linux using `/etc/hosts` domain blocking.
+A simple, zero-resource Spotify ad blocker for Linux and macOS using `/etc/hosts` domain blocking.
 Run once, forget about ads.

 ## Features